BarbaraAngelesOrtiz/Sentiment-Analysis-using-PyTorch/executive.md

 - The model is slightly stronger at identifying positive reviews.
 - Most misclassifications fall in borderline or mixed-sentiment cases.
-- Error rates align with typical behavior of compact transformers trained from scratch.
+- Error rates align with typical behavior of compact transformers trained.

 ### 3.4 Probability Distribution Analysis